 It pays to stay within an ecosystem

 Matching the color and intensity of your lights to your games and peripherals can make a surprisingly noticeable difference for your gaming experience.
-Bouncing colored lights off of the wall behind your monitor can add to the ambiance of your game and even ease the strain on your eyes by keeping the amount of light relatively even between your foreground and background.
+Bouncing colored lights off the wall behind your monitor can add to the ambiance of your game and even ease the strain on your eyes by keeping the amount of light relatively even between your foreground and background.

 Most of these smart lights support gaming standards like Razer Chroma, which allows them to change color along with your game without needing any extra setup on your end.
 Philips Hue's White and Color Ambiance bulbs are the most popular smart bulbs, and work great with Chroma.
 Once you have one Hue product, why not keep going with more and more lights from the lineup?
-Most of Philips Hue's lights require a hub to operate, so you'll get the most use out of your hub with more lights.
+The best part: while Hue lights used to require a hub to control, they can now operate independently over Wi-Fi.

 LIFX is another great smart home brand whose lights don't require a hub, connecting directly to your Wi-Fi network.
 If you're after something unique, Nanoleaf's Rhythm Edition light panels can be arranged any way you like for a truly personal setup.

 We may earn a commission for purchases using our links.
 Learn more.